-Table Comm nation Phon 7-2021) e Testing for Unincorporated Year Protected Class Investigation Outcome Property City Test Summary 2017 Disability; Familial Status Clear Discrimination Inverness Landlord refused to let protected tester apply because she has a disability.
+Table D- 5: Complaint-Based Discrimination Phone Testing for Unincorporated Communities (201 17-2021) Year Year Protected Class Investigation Property City Test Summary 2017 Disability; Familial Status Clear Discrimination Inverness Landlord refused to let protected tester apply because she has a disability.
 He says there are stairs and it gets icy in the winter and he doesn't want the liability because she could fall.